sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

     random_state=42
 )
 ```
 This means that the models were trained on Richmond Park pixels and then evaluated on unseen Richmond Park pixels before being applied to Epping Forest.
-This provides an internal test of model performance before the separate independent test.
+This provides an internal test of model performance.

 ### Preparing the Epping Forest Independent Testing Dataset